amitgpt/angular7--firebase-auth-demo/README.md

-# angular7--firebase-auth-demo
+# angular7-firebase-auth-demo

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-##firebase config on app.module.ts
+## firebase config on app.module.ts

 var config = {
   apiKey: "apiKey",